 “What’s up with gas prices?” is a question we get asked a lot.
 Because crude oil is the primary component in gasoline production, the price rises and falls with the cost of crude—which is set by supply and demand on the global commodities market.

-In addition to crude oil, which comprises approximately 68 percent of the price you pay at the pump, gasoline prices are impacted by the costs of refining, distribution, marketing and government taxes.
+In addition to crude oil, which comprises more than 65 percent of the price you pay at the pump, gasoline prices are impacted by the costs of refining, distribution, marketing and government taxes.

 Refining the crude oil, storage, delivery and retailing further add to the cost of producing gasoline.
 To learn more about the factors affect gas prices, read our gas prices primer.

 Click the link for larger size graphic: Gasoline Diesel And Crude Oil Prices